-- Once the water in the beef mixture is dry, let it cool a bit till it is warm and then grind it in the food processor till it's well blended (SEE NOTES).
+- Once the water in the beef mixture is dry, leave it uncovered and let it cool down a bit before you grind it in a food processor (see notes).

-- Add in the bread crumbs, potato and eggs and pulse till everything is mixed (SEE NOTES).
+- Add the bread crumbs, potato, and eggs and mix everything well by hand (see notes).

-- Shape the prepared mixture into 15 equal sized patties (SEE NOTES).
+- Shape the prepared mixture into 20-24 equal-sized patties (see notes).

-- Preheat some oil in a frying pan and fry the patties till they are a nice and crisp dark brown on both sides (SEE NOTES).
+- Preheat some oil in a frying pan and shallow fry the patties till they are a nice and crisp dark brown on both sides (see notes).